jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-04-getting-started-with-pyflink-on-aws-part-3/index.md

 ![](cluster-dashboard-02.png#center)

+### CloudWatch Logging

 The application log messages can be checked in the CloudWatch Console, and it gives additional capability to debug the application.

 ![](kda-logging.png#center)

+### Application Output

-Finally, we can see details of all the topics in *Kpow*.
+We can see details of all the topics in *Kpow*.
 The total number of messages matches between the source and output topics but not within partitions.

 ![](all-topics.png#center)